Shumway Capital's Shumway sees Moody's as 'a great business'

-NEW YORK (Reuters) - Chris Shumway, the founder and managing partner of Shumway Capital, said on Monday that Moody’s Investors Service could see significant revenue growth opportunities in coming years.
+NEW YORK, May 5 (Reuters) - Chris Shumway, the founder and managing partner of Shumway Capital, said on Monday that Moody’s Investors Service could see significant revenue growth opportunities in coming years.

 Speaking at the Sohn Investment Conference, Shumway said Moody‘s, one of the two biggest credit rating agencies in the United States, “is a great business.”